tjmahr/tjmahr.github.io/_posts/2021-02-26-random-effects-penalized-splines-same-thing.md

 <img src="/figs/2021-02-26-random-effects-penalized-splines-same-thing/county-means-1.png" title="A plot showing log radon on the y axis and county on the x asis.
 There are two sets of overlapping points.
 There are the observed means in each country and the model estimated means.
 There is much less variability in the modeled means." alt="A plot showing log radon on the y axis and county on the x asis.
 There are two sets of overlapping points.
 There are the observed means in each country and the model estimated means.
 There is much less variability in the modeled means." width="80%" style="display: block; margin: auto;" />

 We see a classic example of partial pooling.
-For counties with many observations, the estimate mean is hardly adjusted.
-For counties with less data, the estimate is pulled towards the population mean (`Intercept` in the summary above).
+First note that model estimates (blue circles) are less variable: None go above *y* = 2 and only four go below *y* = 1.
+For counties with many observations (right side), the estimated mean is hardly adjusted.
+There is less of a visual gap between the observed mean and estimated mean.
+For counties with less data (left side), the estimate is pulled towards the population mean (`Intercept` in the summary above).

 The following plot shows difference between the observed means and